blankly-finance/blankly-docs/content/en/index.md

 <list :items="features"></list>

-# We're in the business of making professional tools available to everyone.
+# We're making quantitative finance more accessible for everyone

 We originally started the Blankly trading module in December 2020.
 Far before it took the form as it is today, it was just a way of learning how to make requests to API endpoints and mess with the outputs.
-Today it's a complete development platform with hundreds of users.
+Today it's a complete quantitative development platform with hundreds of users.

 We try to avoid complex docker configurations, Gradle scripts, or complex configurations.
-We want our modules to be usable out of the box but still provide infinite customization and powerful abilities.
+We want our module to be usable out of the box but still provide infinite customization and powerful abilities.
 Our goal is to write code so simple and powerful that anyone - from the python beginner to the professional developer - can take advantage of features previously inaccessible.
+We can't wait to see what you make and how you contribute.
+Thanks for being a part of the Blankly family.

 [comment]: <> (<list :items="features"></list>)